shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “No, what happened?” *BUM BUM BUM*

 “I’m not sure.”
 Muddie let her hands relax and her feet rest, but they didn’t want to.
 “Hey!
-Hey!
-Hey!”
+Hey hey hey!”

 “What’s wrong Muddie?”